eForms Logo

 By Type (4)

-3-Day Notice to Quit (Illegal Activity)– This notice is given to tenants if they engage in illegal activity.
+3-Day Notice to Quit (Illegal Activity) – This notice is given to tenants if they engage in illegal activity.
 Once delivered to the tenant, the landlord must wait three days before proceeding with an eviction.

 Download: PDFMS WordOpenDocument

-Lease Termination Letter (Month-to-Month Tenancy) – If the tenant and landlord have a month-to-month tenancy, and one of them wants to terminate it, they have to provide the other party with the adequate notice.
+Lease Termination Letter (Month-to-Month Tenancy) – If the tenant and landlord have a month-to-month tenancy, and one of them wants to terminate it, they have to provide the other party with adequate notice.

 Download: PDF